amarnadh19/books/AzureStorage.md

   The following URL addresses a queue in the diagram:

    https://myaccount.queue.core.windows.net/images-to-download

 - **Storage account:** All access to Azure Storage is done through a storage account.
 - **Queue:** A queue contains a set of messages.
 The queue name must be all lowercase
 - **Message:** A message, in any format, of up to 64 KB.
 Before version 2017-07-29, the maximum time-to-live allowed is seven days.
                For version 2017-07-29 or later, the maximum time-to-live can be any positive number, or -1 indicating that the message doesn't expire.
 If this parameter is omitted, the default time-to-live is seven days.

+## Table Storage

+**Azure Table storage is now part of Azure Cosmos DB**.
+Azure Table storage is a service that stores non-relational structured data (known as structured NoSQL data) in the cloud, providing a key/attribute store with schemaless design.
+Because Table Storage is schemaless, it's easy to adopt your data as the application evolve

+Access to table storage is fast and cost effective for many types of applications, typically low cost than traditional SQL for same volume of data